The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 .
 Optional.contents

-(attribute): The contents of the generated file.Example:
+(attribute): The contents of the generated file.disable

 # When using this terragrunt config, terragrunt will generate the file "provider.tf" with the aws provider block before